Tomatoes are usually on the top of every gardeners’ list. For good reason too. Nothing beats the taste of a home grown tomato.

 How to Plant Tomatoes

-Tomatoes need room to grow and need a minimum of one square foot of space per plant.
+Tomato plants need room to grow.
+They can grow up to 5 feet in height and spread up to 3 feet.
+They need a minimum of one square foot of space per plant.
+Tomatoes are heavy fruit, provide your plant with support.

 How to Support Tomato Plants

-For taller varieties provide a cage or trellis to support your tomato plants.
-We like to use bamboo sticks and flexible garden tape to support our tomato plants.
+For taller varieties provide a tomato cage or trellis to support your tomato plants.
+We like to use bamboo sticks and flexible garden ties to support our tomato plants.
 As the plant grows you can easily adjust the tape.

 Companion Plants for Tomatoes